Prompts

 Note

-Arch Arch-Function is the dedicated agentic model engineered in Arch to extract information from a (set of) prompts and executes necessary backend API calls.
+Arch-Function is a collection of dedicated agentic models engineered in Arch to extract information from a (set of) prompts and executes necessary backend API calls.
 This allows for efficient handling of agentic tasks, such as scheduling data retrieval, by dynamically interacting with backend services.
-Arch-Function is a flagship 1.3 billion parameter model that matches performance with frontier models like Claude Sonnet 3.5 ang GPT-4, while being 100x cheaper ($0.05M/token hosted) and 10x faster (p50 latencies of 200ms).
+Arch-Function achieves state-of-the-art performance, comparable with frontier models like Claude Sonnet 3.5 ang GPT-4, while being 100x cheaper ($0.05M/token hosted) and 10x faster (p50 latencies of 200ms).

 Prompting LLMs